WE NEED FAT ACCEPTANCE. HERE'S WHY! #eatingdisorderawarenessweek

 That said, this is not a conversation around anti-health so do not get it twisted.

-I want all women, but especially thin women to take a stand against weight discrimination because of the persistent mental, emotional and physical harm it causes.
+I want everyone, but especially those of us with thin bodies to take a stand against weight discrimination because of the persistent mental, emotional and physical harm it causes.

-Not just for women in larger bodies, but for all women.
-That said, men and members of the LGTBQ community suffer as well, I am not meaning to exclude them, we all suffer at the hands of fat discrimination.
+Not just for people in larger bodies, but for all people, including men and members of the LGTBQ community as we all suffer at the hands of fat discrimination and weight stigma.

-They struggle with the cycle of diet-binge, diet-binge, diet-binge and all the shame and self-loathing that follows that.
+Regardless of size, people struggle with the restrict-binge cycle and all the obsessive thoughts, behaviors, and shame that comes along with that.

 We fear being fat or gaining weight, so we tirelessly try to stay thin or get thinner.